arangodb/arangodb/Documentation/DocuBlocks/Rest/Database/get_api_database_new.md

 @RESTSTRUCT{extra,get_api_database_new_USERS,object,optional,}
 A JSON object with extra user information.
 It is used by the web interface to store graph viewer settings and saved queries.
+Should not be set or modified by end users, as custom attributes will not be preserved.

 @RESTDESCRIPTION
 Creates a new database